WodenWang820118/nx-ng-nest-electron/README.md

 ## Overview

-This is a sample Electron app powered by Angular, Nest, SQLite3, and Nx.
+This is a sample Electron app powered by Angular, Nest, SQLite3, Electron, and Nx.
 The project showcases the minimum setup to build an Electron app.

 ## Development